rockypagal/drop-down-npm-lib/README.md

 - **Type:** `object`
 - **Description:** Object containing styles for various parts of the dropdown.
 Keys include:
-  - `selectStyles`: Styles for the select box.
+  - `selectBox`: Styles for the select box.
-  - `selectValueStyle`: Styles for the selected value text.
+  - `selectedValue`: Styles for the selected value text.
-  - `placeholderStyle`: Styles for the placeholder text.
+  - `placeholder`: Styles for the placeholder text.
-  - `titleStyle`: Styles for the title.
+  - `title`: Styles for the title.
-  - `arrowStyle`: Styles for the dropdown arrow.
+  - `arrow`: Styles for the dropdown arrow.
-  - `disableStyle`: Styles for the dropdown when disabled.
+  - `disabledState`: Styles for the dropdown when disabled.
-  - `optionsBoxStyle`: Styles for the dropdown options container.
+  - `optionsContainer`: Styles for the dropdown options container.
-  - `optionsStyle`: Styles for individual options.
+  - `optionItem`: Styles for individual options.
-  - `searchBoxStyle`: Styles for the search bar.
+  - `searchInput`: Styles for the search bar.

 ### `placeholder`